2007 - State Bar Dues

-- No later than January 11, 2019 (which is approximately three weeks before the February 1, 2019 payment deadline), employees must provide the original remittance (coupon) portion of their membership dues statement to the person designated by the department to handle payment of bar dues.
-Lines 10 through 16 must show “0” to indicate that no optional payments are included, Line 21 (“Legislative Activity” must show that $5 has been deducted, Line 22 (“Elimination of Bias”) must show that $2 has been deducted, and Line 23 (“Legal Services Assistance”) must show that $40 has been deducted.
+- No later than January 11, 2023 (which is approximately three weeks before the February 1, 2023 payment deadline), employees must provide the original remittance (coupon) portion of their membership dues statement to the person designated by the department to handle payment of bar dues.
+“Elimination of Bias” must show that $2 has been deducted, and “Legal Services Assistance” must show that $45 has been deducted.

-- Departments will need to create an Administrator's profile by using the login button on the upper right side of the State Bar of California website home page (link below in Resources) to create an Administrator's profile.
+- Departments will need to create an Administrator's profile by using the login button on the upper right side of the State Bar of California website home page (State Bar Home Page) to create an Administrator's profile.
 Any questions on this process should be directed to the State Bar at AgencyBilling@calbar.ca.gov or (888) 800-3400.

 - The administration should upload a spreadsheet with their attorney’s names and Bar Numbers.
 The system will generate the billing information for each attorney, including any current section memberships.
 Please make any changes necessary, including deleting any optional deductions not paid by the department as listed above.

 - Payment may be made online via bank account (ACH) or credit card.
 If online payment is not an option for your department, print an invoice that can be submitted with a check.

 - If paying by check, please prepare one check for dues and section fees, payable to “California State Bar.”
 Send the check, list, and invoice generated in the Agency Billing process in one envelope addressed to: